*daily rates in Jerusalem based on a 1 day rental (24hr period) and for guidance purposes only.

 .
 From the airport you can take highway 1 direct to Jerusalem or go by train although you’ll need to catch the shuttle to Tel Aviv

 station first.
-A ‘door to door’ high speed rail link is due for completion in 2017.
+A ‘door to door’ high speed rail link was completed in 2017.